It will help your disability application a great deal if you can collect at least one piece of medical evidence for each condition that you have.

 The Social Security ruling on Chronic Fatigue Syndrome includes a list of medical evidence that can help your case.
 In the ruling, they call this “establishing a Medically Determined Impairment.”

 You are not required to have a million pieces of medical evidence, but you do want at least one with outcomes showing an impairment.
-One or more of the following tests may help establish a Medically Determined Impairment:
+For Chronic Fatigue Syndrome, one or more of the following tests may help establish a Medically Determined Impairment:

 - An abnormal magnetic resonance imaging (MRI) brain scan (Note: Some people get other types of brain scans: QEEG or SPECT or PET scans)